glycerine/goq/README.md

  * GOQ_ODIR = the output directory where the server will write job output.
 Default: ./o

  * GOQ_CLUSTERID = secret shared amongst the cluster to reject jobs from the outside.
-Generate with 'goq clusterid', or one will be generated for you and written to the .goqclusterid file on first run.
+Will be generated for you and written to the .goq/ directory on first run.
 Thereafter the system will read the key from disk if present.
-The .goqclusterid file on disk in the directory where the server is started will override the environment setting.

  * GOQ_SENDTIMEOUT_MSEC = milliseconds of wait before timing-out various network communications (you shouldn't need to adjust this, unless traffic is super heavy and your workers aren't receiving jobs).
 The current default is 1000 msec.